mkner/basic-pid/docs/examples.rst

 The PID is running in **Iterate Mode** so the timestep integrations are handled in sync with the time interval used to call the handler function.

+The following is adapted from the working code an operational Autonomous Mobile Robotic system.